 As Vice President for Operations, Andrea oversees all aspects of finance, personnel relations, IT, office procedures and logistics for Re:Gender.
 Andrea has 20 years of non-profit administrative and program management experience for local and national service organizations.
 Prior to joining Re:Gender, Andrea worked in the Homeless Services department of the American Red Cross of Greater New York and at the Food and Hunger Hotline.

-Gail Cooper is Vice President for Programs with Re:Gender.
+Gail Cooper is Vice President for Programs for Re:Gender.
 In this capacity, she develops program tools and collaborations to help translate, curate and amplify the efforts of researchers, policy thinkers and practitioners working on behalf of gender equity.
-She supports the growth of Re:Gender’s cross-disciplinary, cross-sectoral network to foster partnerships and increase members’ use of a gender lens across their work.
+She supports the growth of Re:Gender’s cross-disciplinary, cross-sector network to foster partnerships and increase members’ use of a gender lens across their work.
 Gail joined Re:Gender in spring 2013 after working for many years with the Ford Foundation, International Rescue Committee, Women’s Refugee Commission and Human Rights Watch.

 As Associate Director for Communications, Erica is responsible for overseeing and directing the internal and external communications efforts of Re:Gender, including the implementation of Re:Gender’s communications plan and ensuring the integration of communications strategies in program and development efforts.
 Prior to joining the External Affairs team at Re:Gender, Erica was the Director of Communications for a New York City based non-profit.
 Erica received a B.A. in Political Science from the George Washington University in Washington, D.C.